lokothodida/gs-plugin-sdk/README.md

 6. Go to `getsimple.dev/` to see the development site.
 Log into the admin panel at `getsimple.dev/admin/` with username `admin` and password `demo123`
 7. To turn off the server, run `vagrant halt`

+## Developing plugins

+The best workflow with this development environment comes from having a repository for your plugin.
+You can still benefit otherwise.

+1. In the `build` folder, clone your plugin's repository.
+2. Copy one of the example plugins in the `plugins` directory and rename it to your needs.
+3. Code the plugin to your needs using the SDK library
+4. Go to `Plugins` -> `Build`
+5. At the name of your plugin, type the name of the repository folder and click `build`.
+6. Your plugin will now packaged up with the SDK library and copied directly to your repository.

+This workflow allows you to develop from one shared, working environment and deploy the results to your own repositories.